HomeBackground

 Our story

+By that time, many local people were still afraid of white Europeans.
+But at night, they entered the newly planted forest to cut down trees and hunt for bushmeat, which was their tradition.
 With a handful of guards Simon and Jocelyne defended the heron chicks, the lemurs and the wild pigs.
-Several battles with villagers armed with spears and axes resulted in a killed Zazamalala guard and villagers sentenced to prison.
+Several battles with villagers armed with spears and axes resulted in wounded people, a killed Zazamalala guard and villagers ending up in prison.
 However, times were changing and the local people began to appreciate the forest as a relic from their ancestors, worthwhile protecting.

 Our forest and botanical gardens